-On 03/26/2018 a Labor - Wrongful Termination case was filed by JOSE DIAZ against STANFORD HOTELS CORPORATION in the jurisdiction of Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 03/26/2018 JOSE DIAZ filed a Labor - Wrongful Termination lawsuit against STANFORD HOTELS CORPORATION.
+This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+The Judges overseeing this case are RITA MILLER and DAVID SOTELO.
+The case status is Pending - Other Pending.

 Pending - Other Pending